open-amt-cloud-toolkit/docs/docs/Tutorials/apiTutorial.md

 ## Example GET/POST Templates

-The sample GET and POST curl commands below can be adapted for other MPS and RPS methods **by changing the URI path and modifying the request body data, if applicable**.
+The sample GET and POST curl commands below can be adapted for other MPS and RPS methods **by changing the URL path and modifying the request body data, if applicable**.

 === "Power Capabilities (GET Template)"
     === "Linux"